Biogeosciences

 B41A.
 Advances in Understanding the Scaling of Fine-Scale Spatial Hydrological and Biogeochemical Heterogeneity, Their Interactions, and Implications for Earth-System Dynamics Posters

-Zachary M Subin, Lawrence Berkeley National Laboratory, Earth Sciences Division, Berkeley, CA, United States, Maoyi Huang, Pacific Northwest National Laboratory, Richland, WA, United States, William J Riley, Lawrence Berkeley National Laboratory, Berkeley, CA, United States and Chaopeng Shen, Pennsylvania State University Main Campus, Department of Civil and Environmental Engineering, University Park, PA, United States
+Zachary M Subin, Lawrence Berkeley National Laboratory, Earth Sciences Division, Berkeley, CA, United States, Maoyi Huang, Pacific Northwest National Laboratory, Richland, WA, United States, William J Riley, Lawrence Berkeley National Laboratory, Berkeley, CA, United States and Chaopeng Shen, Pennsylvania State University Main Campus, Department of Civil and Environmental Engineering, University Park, United States

 B41B.
 Biogeochemistry of Rivers and Soils in the Urban Ecosystem and Their Climate Impacts Posters